Bikers' breakfast

 Get ready

 Form a team.
-Work with your JTA/YTA or school working group to help you plan and run the event.
+Work with your TfL Travel Explorer Ambassadors or school working group to help you plan and run the event.
 Speak to your borough officer about donations or a partnership with a local shop to help fund the event

 2